NIEHS/ToxicR/README.md

 ## Current Release

-Version 1.0.1 is the most recent release.
-For precompiled binaries of this release, go to [Release V.1.0.0](https://github.com/NIEHS/ToxicR/releases/tag/v1.0.0).
+Version 1.0.4 is the most recent release.
+For precompiled binaries of this release type "install.packages('ToxicR')" inside R.

 ### Installation